 The articles will be available through the Internet, free of charge, for viewing and printing.
 Authors are responsible for obtaining permission to reproduce copyrighted material from other sources.
-It is assumed that by submitting an article the authors consent with free distribution of their work and transfer all rights under existing copyright laws to the journal Advanced Electromagnetics.
+It is assumed that by submitting a manuscripts the authors consent with free distribution of their work.
+Authors of articles published in Advanced Electromagnetics retain the copyright of their articles and are free to reproduce and disseminate their work (under a Creative Commons Attribution License).
 A significant advantage of the electronic publishing format is the speed in preparing and releasing the work, which protects its originality.
 Upon final acceptance, articles will be available for immediate downloading.

 Style and Format

 AEM requires all manuscripts to be submitted through the on-line submission system.
 Manuscripts should be prepared using either the MS-Word® or LaTeX format provided in this template but only PDF documents should be submitted.
 Files in native format (Word or LaTex) should only be uploaded for the final versions of accepted papers.
 Do not modify the template layout and do not remove the headers/footers.
 Abstracts that are different from the journal's format will be returned to authors for revision.

 How to cite your articles